 Small class sizes and high academic standards help produce exam results that place us amongst the highest performing schools in the South West.

-Year 7 pupils will study the following subjects:
+Pupils will study the following subjects:

 Our independence from the National Curriculum enables us to depart from it where we feel further opportunities exist, particularly in the fields of science and languages.